Elliot Goldenthal: Early life and education

 Goldenthal was born on May 2, 1954, the youngest son of a Jewish housepainter father and a Catholic seamstress mother in Brooklyn, New York City, where he was influenced from an early age by music from all cultures and genres.
-Both pairs of Goldenthal's grandparents emigrated to the United States from Bucharest and Iași, Romania.
+Both pairs of Goldenthal's grandparents immigrated to the United States from Bucharest and Iași, Romania.
 Goldenthal lived in a multi-cultural part of town, and this is reflected in his works.
 He attended John Dewey High School in Brooklyn where, at the age of 14, he had his very first ballet Variations on Early Glimpses performed; he continued to display his eclectic musical range, performing with rock bands in the seventies.

 He then studied music full-time at the prestigious Manhattan School of Music, where he studied with composer John Corigliano (whom he greatly admired), to earn his Bachelor of Music degree (1977) and Master of Music degree (1979) in musical composition.

 Career

 Goldenthal has written works for concert hall, theater, dance and film.
 His work includes music for films such as Pet Sematary, Alien 3, Michael Collins, Batman Forever, Heat and the Academy Award-winning score for Julie Taymor's Frida, a movie in which Goldenthal had a small acting part as a "Newsreel Reporter".
 Incidentally he also had a small part in the stage show Juan Darièn as a "Circus Barker / Streetsinger".

+He has also collaborated four times with Irish director Neil Jordan, including on his films Interview with the Vampire (1994) and In Dreams (1999).

 The Tony Award-winning Juan Darién: A Carnival Mass (1988/'96) and The Green Bird (1999), based on a story by Carlo Gozzi, are two of the composer's theatre works.
 In 2006, Goldenthal completed his original three-act opera with Taymor entitled Grendel an adaptation of the John Gardner novel of the same name which told the story of Beowulf from the monster Grendel's point of view.
 It had its world premiere in early June 2006 at the Los Angeles Opera, the role of Grendel performed by Eric Owens, with an audience that included John Williams and Emmy Rossum; the opus was added to the Los Angeles Opera's permanent repertoire and earned Goldenthal a nomination in April 2007 for the Pulitzer Prize for Music.
 In 2008 Goldenthal reunited with Michael Mann to score 1930s gangster movie Public Enemies and in 2009 he scored another Julie Taymor Shakespeare adaptation, The Tempest.

 He cites Japanese composer Tōru Takemitsu as an influence and someone he styles his own career on; Goldenthal has said that the lines between traditional concert music and orchestral film score have become more blurred which is the way he thinks it should be.
-He has also collaborated four times with Irish director Neil Jordan, including on his films Interview with the Vampire and In Dreams.